DETATILED ACTION

 The barn dust extract taught by Bufe is prepared with barn dust from farms [0010], as in claim 2.
 The extraction of dust is accomplished with the aid of water or an aqueous solution [0013], as in claim 4.
 The dust extract is dried by lyophilization, as in the drying step of claim 10.

 The dust extract can be subjected to a dialysis step, wherein the preferred exclusion limit for the dialysis is approximately 3 kDa, thereby removing smaller molecules from the extract [0016], as in the limitation wherein the barn dust extract consists of molecules having a molecular weight of at least 10 kDa of claims 1, 7, 43 and new claim 44.
 As recited in MPEP 2131.03.II, when a prior art teaches a range that touches or overlaps the claimed range, the prior art may anticipate the claimed range, if the prior art range discloses the claimed range with “sufficient specificity”.
-In the instant case, the Bufe teaches a preferred size of at least 3 kDa, whereas the claims are directed to a size of at least 10 kDa.
+In the instant case, Bufe teaches a preferred size of at least 3 kDa, whereas the claims are directed to a size of at least 10 kDa.
 Given the broad size range of Bufe, any evidence of unexpected results within the narrower range may render the claims nonobvious.
-However, there is no evidence of criticality of the range from 3-10 kDa in the specification over the prior art.
+However, there is no evidence of criticality of the addition of the 3-10 kDa proteins in the specification over the prior art.
 To establish unexpected results over a claimed range, applicants should compare a sufficient number of tests both inside and outside the claimed range to show the criticality of the claimed range.
 In re Hill, 284 F.2d 955, 128 USPQ 197 (CCPA 1960); see MPEP716.02(d).II.
 In the absence of any criticality regarding a size exclusion at 10 kDa, the instant claims are obvious over the teachings of Bufe.

-Laves teaches a method for preparing aqueous extracts from myobacteria for increasing activation of the immune system (pg 2, ln 3-13).
-The extracts are heated for 20 min at 121 °C (pg 3, example 1), as in claim 8 and new claim 45.
-Heat sterilization in an autoclave is a routine laboratory practice, and, in the instant method, heating the dust extract does not appear to offer any unique advantages.
-As the heat treatment does not alter the therapeutic potency of the barn dust extract (specification pg 13), the heating step yields no advantage apart from standard sterilization.
+Based on the teachings of Laves and Mutius, heat sterilization in an autoclave is a routine laboratory practice, and, in the instant method, heating the dust extract does not appear to offer any unique advantages.
+As the heat treatment does not unexpectedly alter the therapeutic efficacy of the barn dust extract (specification pg 13), the heating step yields no advantage apart from standard sterilization.
 Therefore, it would be obvious to one of ordinary skill in the art to sterilize the dust extract of Bufe, which could be comprised of various microbes, by heating prior to the administration to subjects in need.
+One would be motivated to do so in order to ensure a therapeutic composition is sterile for delivery to subjects in need.
+The instant method comprises steps that are known in the art, and one would have a reasonable expectation of successfully preparing the barn dust extract after heat treatment.

 Response to Arguments

+Without any strong evidence of unexpected results, the claimed method is obvious over Bufe in view of Laves and Mutius because the recited steps are the same and the size range of the molecules of the fractions overlap and the unexpected results are not actually unexpected.
 Applicant is reminded that the test for obviousness is not whether the features of the claimed invention must be expressly suggested in any one or all of the references.
 Rather, the test is what the combined teachings of the references would have suggested to those of ordinary skill in the art."
 In re Keller, 642 F.2d 413, 425, 208 USPQ 871, 881 (CCPA 1981).
 Applicant’s arguments do not show how the combined teachings of the cited references and the knowledge/skills contained therein cannot render the rejected claims obvious.
 Absolute predictability is not a necessary prerequisite to a case of obviousness.
 Rather, a degree of predictability that one of ordinary skill would have found to be reasonable is sufficient.
 “Good science and useful contributions do not necessarily result in patentability.”
 PharmaStem Therapeutics, Inc. v.
 Viacell, Inc., 491 F.3d 1342 (Fed.
 Cir.
 2007).

 Conclusion